 One of the first decisions you'll make when selecting insurance coverage for your vehicle is whether you'll want Full Tort or Limited Tort.
 We know that the terms of your insurance policy can be frustratingly confusing, so we hope to simplify the process for you.
 Because the difference between these two forms of insurance can be substantial, we've outlined Full Tort and Limited Tort below.

 If you've been injured in a car, truck, or motorcycle accident, call our attorneys right away.
 We can help fight to get you the compensation you deserve.
-Contact us at 1-866-943-3427 or fill out our free online legal evaluation in the top right corner of this page.
+Contact us at 1-866-943-3427 or fill out our free online legal consultation in the top right corner of this page.
 We'll review your case for free, answer your legal questions, and give you the best course of action for your injury claim.

 Limited Tort means that you can sue for limited recovery after an accident.
 This means that, while you can sue for medical bills, you cannot seek repayment for pain and suffering.
 If you've never experienced an auto accident, then you might not know why it's important to have the option to pursue compensation for pain and suffering.